 Our funding comes from the college, so you pay for our services with tuition and lab fees.
 No additional fees apply, not even for printing.
 Because of this, we have to limit printing to your original writing (not articles or websites) and writing consultation to a maximum of two sessions per day.

 Where are you located?

 We are located in the General Academic Center (between the Library and the University Center), room G103.
 From the main entrance (nearest the University Center), we are the first room on the right, just past the cafe.

 Our current hours of operation are posted on the home page of The Write Place website.

 Appointments are not required but are strongly recommended.
-Sometimes, we get booked up with back-to-back appointments or an unexpected rush of walk-in visitors.
+Sometimes, we get booked up or have an unexpected rush of walk-in visitors.
 Making an appointment is the only way to be sure you'll get the help you need when you need it.

 Your scheduled writing consultant will wait for five minutes before considering you a no-show.
 If another client is waiting, then the consultant will begin working with him or her, and you will need to sign-in as a walk-in when you arrive.

 Be careful not to miss too many appointments!
-If this becomes a problem, you will not be able to schedule any more appointments with us for the remainder of the semester.
-You are always welcome to drop in, but there may be a wait time, so you definitely don't want to lose your appointment privileges.
+If this becomes a problem, you will not be able to schedule any more with us for the remainder of the semester.
+You are always welcome to drop in, but there may be a wait time, so you definitely do not want to lose this privilege.